sequenceiq/slider/src/site/md/manpage.md

 the number of workers desired when creating or flexing a cluster.

-### --wait timeout
+### --wait timeInSeconds

-When creating or starting a cluster, wait the for the Hoya Cluster itself to start running.
+When creating or starting a cluster, wait the specified number of seconds for the Hoya Cluster itself to start running.
 It can still take time after this for HBase to be live.

-When stopping a cluster -the time for the YARN application to be finished.
+When stopping a cluster -the time for the YARN application to enter a finished state.

 ### --amqueue queue